voorhoede/web-basics-course/packages/slides/sections/css-basics.md

     - Property: the style you want to change
     - Value: the value you want to set for the property
-    - Rule: a combination of a selector and one or more properties -->
+    - Rule: a combination of a selector and one or more properties
+    - Learning CSS is like learning words in a new language
+    - You have to repeat them a lot to remember them -->

 ---